 2) if the child is determined to be severely handicapped as a result of a physical or biochemical abnormality.

 Termination of pregnancy can only be legally performed by registered doctors at gazetted hospitals or in The Family Planning Association of Hong Kong.
-Performing an illegal abortion or abortion by oneself or in a doctor’s clinic is liable to fine and imprisonment of both patient and doctor.
+Performing an illegal abortion or abortion by oneself or in a doctor’s clinic is liable to fine and imprisonment of both the patient and doctor.
 In order to perform an abortion legally, Hong Kong Government Forms 1 and 3 need to be signed by two registered doctors, one of which should be the doctor performing the procedure (usually a gynecologist).
-In order to get an abortion, you will therefore need to obtain a referral from a gynecologist: referrals can be obtained from the Family Planning Association, The Department of Health (Maternal and Child Health Centres) or from a private doctor.
+This means that to get an abortion, you will need to obtain a referral from a gynecologist: referrals can be obtained from the Family Planning Association, The Department of Health (Maternal and Child Health Centres) or from a private doctor.

 What is the time limit for having an abortion in Hong Kong?